dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

-// Using a primary constructor. class const D<TypeVariable extends Bound>.named( var int x, [ var int y = 0,
+// Using a primary constructor. class const D<TypeVariable extends Bound>.named( final int x, [ final int y = 0,
 ]) extends A with M implements B, C;

-// Using a declaring body constructor. class D<TypeVariable extends Bound> extends A with M implements B, C {
-  const this.named(
-    var int x, [
-    var int y = 0,
-  ]);
-}
 ```

-It is possible to specify assertions on a declaring constructor, just like
+It is possible to specify assertions on a primary constructor, just like
 the ones that we can specify in the initializer list of a regular
 constructor: